Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 About one-fifth of daily global production typically flowed through the strait before the current conflict, according to the US Energy Information Administration, which calls the channel a “critical oil chokepoint.”

-Oil prices have surged this week, hiking gas prices when Americans are already struggling with affordability.
+Oil prices have surged, hiking gas prices when Americans are already struggling with affordability.

 The AAA national average for regular gasoline has surged to the highest average gas price of either of Trump’s two terms in the White House.